Cuba Country Summary

 Sanctions

 Cuba, as a UN member, must adhere to sanctions imposed by the United Nations, which are designed to maintain international peace and security.
-Since 1966, the UN Security Council has established 31 sanctions regimes, which include various measures like economic sanctions and arms embargoes, with a focus on respecting the rights of those affected.
-Currently, there are 15 ongoing sanctions regimes addressing issues such as political conflicts and counter-terrorism.
+Since 1966, the UN Security Council has established 31 sanctions regimes, including economic sanctions and targeted measures like arms embargoes and travel bans.
+Currently, there are 15 ongoing sanctions regimes that focus on political settlements, nuclear non-proliferation, and counter-terrorism, with a consolidated list of individuals and entities affected by these measures.

 Bribery & Corruption